sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ## Product guideline

-To make it easiler to use this board, we prepare this guide.
+To make it easier to use this board, we prepare this guide.

 ## OS introduction